Won’t the other kids in the program negatively influence my child?

 First we need to understand that compliance to a change in lifestyle is difficult for adolescents (the same can be said for adults).
 Whether it is an illness like alcohol or drug dependency or diabetes or doing chores or homework change is hard.
 The keys to helping your adolescent accept the need to be different and take personal responsibility for his/her behaviors are to influence the development of a willingness to be different.
 The following is a list of 10 steps that you can do that might help:

-Helping your child understand that being clean and sober is in his/her best interest will further the goal of a healthier and productive life.
+Helping your child understand that being clean and sober is in his/her best interest will further the goal of a healthier and product life.

 If you have any other questions, please feel free to ask your ASAP professional.